example42/puppet-psick_profile/README.md

 ## Usage

-Looks at the single profiles in code documentation or at the directory in docs.
+Look at the single profiles in code documentation or at the directory in docs.

 ## Limitations